 She nodded, and made a ‘hurry up’ swirling motion with her index finger.
-I injected myself then shot her up through the crappy saphenous vein on her foot.
+I injected myself then shot her up through the crappy saphenous vein on her foot to appease her while I got ready for the big injection.
 Then I was ready to take off her cast.

 The first few whacks with the spade cracked the plaster.
 The last whack cut into her muscle.
 Mya cried and peed into her dressing gown and bled on the couch.
 She didn’t want a bandage, though.
 Mya begged for another squirt.

-I dialled for an ambulance and they rushed her in while she muttered, ‘Carfen, carfent, cuff,’ sliding between alive and dead.
-Her re-broken femur, weak and cracked and sharp, had punctured her femoral artery and her leg was blue and fat with blood spewing into her interior.
+I dialled for an ambulance and they rushed her in while she cried, ‘Carfen, carfent, cuff,’ sliding between alive and dead.
+Her re-broken femur, weak and cracked and sharp, had punctured her femoral artery and her leg was blue and fat with blood leaking inside her like a garden hose.

-Dr Jodhi babbled in Hindi.
-His eyes glinted, wet and shiny as he wailed and wept and chased the stretcher down the corridor.
+Dr Jodhi chased the stretcher down the corridor, crying in Hindi.
 The only word I caught was Betee.

-‘Fentanyl won’t do it, Godfather,’ I told him on the edge of the operating theatre.
+‘Fentanyl won’t do it, Dadu,’ I told him on the edge of the operating theatre.
 ‘It has to be the strong stuff.’

-He looked at me with hurt.
-Dr Jodhi was our top physician, but he’d let his children cling to his legs.
+He looked at me with hurt, wiping tears off his glasses.
+He’d let his children cling to his legs.
 We were dragging him down.

-‘Very well,’ he sighed, and withdrew his pad and signed the authorisation.
-I raced to the dispensary, got the carfentanil, and on the way back paused with the vial in my hand, licking my lips, just staring at the luxurious word on the label.
+‘With apology to the god,’ he sniffed, and withdrew his pad and signed the authorisation.
+I raced to the dispensary, got the Carfentanil, and on the way back paused with the vial in my hand, licking my lips, just staring at the prize I was holding.
 24 carbons, 30 hydrogens, a couple of nitrogen and oxygen atoms positioned on the compound just-so.
 Symmetrical and beautiful.
-I was right beside a giant, white, clean toilet for disabled people.
-I could go on holiday right now.
+I was standing outside a giant, white, clean toilet.
+I could lock myself away right now.
 Escape all this.

 No. Resist, man.
 Patience.

-They said there was less than ten minutes to get Mya’s leg opened up, fresh blood put into her and the severed lower section of the artery rerouted.
-There were 18 people in the room, half of them just healthcare assistants mopping up as Dr Jodhi clamped the upper half of the pulsing artery so tightly the blood had no choice but to spurt onto the ceiling.
+They said there was less than four minutes to get Mya’s leg opened up, fresh blood put into her and the severed lower section of the artery rerouted.
+There were eight people in the room, half of them just healthcare assistants mopping up blood as Dr Jodhi clamped the upper half of the pulsing artery.

 ‘I’m on it, I’m on it.’